kokkos/kokkos-core-wiki/docs/source/API/algorithms/std-algorithms/all/StdReverse.rst

 Description
 -----------

-Reverses ther order of the elements in a range or in rank-1 ``View``.
+Reverses the order of the elements in a range or in rank-1 ``View``.

 Interface
 ---------